Christian Education Ministry Philosophy

 Spectrum: from an "anything goes" attitude to perfectionism

-Spectrum: from none to high involvement
+Spectrum: from no involvement to high involvement

 The potential for coming into the same heart and mind on these matters increases when a philosophy of ministry is developed from a biblical or theological basis.
 God's Word is the standard, not tradition or a certain leader's bent.
 The Spirit of God works through Scripture to convict and equip, not through man-made reasoning.
 If a ministry's philosophy is truly based on the Bible, the Spirit has what He needs to unify pliable hearts.